Stefan Edberg: 1990–1992: No. 1 and final Grand Slam singles titles

+1993–1996: Decline

-Edberg reached the finals of the Australian Open again in 1992 and 1993, losing both times to Jim Courier in four sets.
+In 1993, Edberg lost to Jim Courier in the Australian Open final in four sets.
 He was one of the few players who reached the finals of the Australian Open five times.
 The 1993 Australian Open final was Edberg's last Grand Slam singles final appearance.
+He reached the Wimbledon semi finals but lost in four sets to Courier (Courier "used his attacking baseline game to keep Edberg off balance").

-In 1996, Edberg reached the finals of Queens Club but lost the match to Boris Becker.
-He won his third and final Grand Slam doubles title at the Australian Open with Petr Korda.
+Edberg reached the Australian Open semi finals in 1994 but lost in four sets to Todd Martin.
+"Martin continually left Edberg watching at the net as passing shots flew by".
+This was Edberg's last Grand Slam singles semi final.
+In 1996, Edberg won his third and final Grand Slam doubles title at the Australian Open with Petr Korda.
+He reached the final of Queens Club but lost the match to Boris Becker.
 He reached the quarterfinals of his last US Open after defeating Richard Krajicek and Tim Henman, but lost in the quarterfinals to Goran Ivanišević.
+He retired at the end of the year.

 Edberg was most comfortable playing tennis on fast-playing surfaces.
 Of his six Grand Slam singles titles, four were won on grass courts at the Australian Open (1985 and 1987) and Wimbledon (1988 and 1990) and two were won on hardcourts at the US Open (1991 and 1992).

-In December 2013, Edberg began coaching Roger Federer.
-His coaching stint ended in December 2015 after which Federer hired Ivan Ljubičić as coach.

 Style of play

 Edberg is noted as one of the finest serve-and-volley players of his era.
 Edberg did not possess a powerful dominating serve like Pete Sampras or Boris Becker, but his serve was still largely effective.
 Edberg often chose to use a less powerful serve, such as a kick or slice serve.
 The extra time from using a slower serve gave Edberg more time to get to the net, where he used his quick feet and athleticism to gain control of the point.
 Edberg's volleying skills were among the very best and he could easily redirect powerfully struck balls to the open court.
 He had sufficient groundstrokes, and his one-handed backhand was one of his marquee shots.
+Edberg played a two-handed backhand in his youth, but switched to a one-hander relatively late in his development, after winning the European Junior Championships.
 Edberg's backhand was extremely effective and considered amongst the best of his era.